Miner Wars 2081

 Miner Wars 2081 is a six degrees of freedom action-survival space-shooter simulation game produced by Keen Software House.
 The gameplay offers a choice of single player, co-op, and deathmatch multi-player.
 The game is set in the year 2081, 11 years after the destruction of all planetary objects in the Solar System.
 The story introduces the player to many types of missions: rescue, exploration, revenge, base defense, theft, transportation, stealth, search and destroy, pure harvesting or racing.
+A multiplayer spin-off game, Miner Wars Arena, was also released in 2012.

 Gameplay

 The player controls a mining ship on a trek adventure across the inner Solar System.
 Miner Wars 2081 is an action-oriented game, set in a fully destructible and open-world environment, which remains persistent as players complete missions or play online with others.
 Realism and survival is the key aspect of gameplay.
 Inventory and the way players use resources such as fuel, ammunition, oxygen, ore, and weapons is important when surrounded by dozens of warring factions.
 The game features both competitive and co-operative multiplayer.
 Players are able to complete the entire story campaign with multiple online allies.